Aryna Sabalenka

 Aryna Siarhiejeŭna Sabalenka (born 5 May 1998) is a Belarusian professional tennis player.
-She has been ranked as high as world No. 2 in singles and world No. 1 in doubles by the Women's Tennis Association (WTA).
-Sabalenka has won one major singles title, at the 2023 Australian Open, and two major doubles titles, at the 2019 US Open and the 2021 Australian Open, both partnering Elise Mertens.
-She has won 18 career titles in total, twelve in singles and six in doubles.
+She is currently the world No. 1 in women's singles by the WTA, and is a former world No. 1 in doubles.
+Sabalenka has won 21 WTA Tour-level singles titles, including four majors – two each at the Australian Open and the US Open – as well as nine WTA 1000 events.
+She has also won six doubles titles, including the 2019 US Open and 2021 Australian Open, both partnering Elise Mertens.